Rutherforddry602/sha2-ecdsa/README.md

 Since the sighash depends on which UTXO is being spent, each spend recovers a *different* public key.
 But the signature is always the same: SHA256(preimage).
 No private key is ever involved.

-The sighash type is 0x02 (SIGHASH_NONE), which means the signature doesn't commit to the transaction's outputs.
+The sighash type happens to be 0x02 (SIGHASH_NONE), which means the signature doesn't commit to the transaction's outputs.
 The spender can send the coins wherever they want.

 ## The Mainnet Transaction